PHYSICAL SUPPLY AND USE

-- Expenditure on distributed water was calculated by taking total volume and connected properties reported by each water utility, calculating average consumption values per household and applying the utility's fixed and variable tariff structures to these average values.
-Where tariff information is not available, an average water rate ($/kL) was applied to the volume of water consumed by the households within those service areas.
-This methodology has been applied to the 2008–09 and 2009–10 household expenditure estimates, resulting in revisions to the estimates at the national level by – 4% for 2008–09 and by +1% for 2009–10.
+- Expenditure on distributed water was calculated by taking total volume and connected properties reported by each water provider, calculating average consumption values per household and applying the provider's fixed and variable tariff structures to these average values.
+Where tariff information is not available, an average water rate ($ per kL) was applied to the volume of water consumed by the households within those service areas.

-- Government expenditure and social transfers in kind monetary data were obtained from ABS Australian System of National Accounts, 2010–11 (unpublished data).
+- Government expenditure and ‘social transfers in kind’ monetary data were obtained from the Australian System of National Accounts, 2013-14 (unpublished data).

 Data Quality and Reliability

 - Water intensity can be expressed as the amount of industrial output produced from a corresponding unit of water used in the production process.
 This is expressed in the monetary tables as industry gross value added ($ millions) per GL of water used.
 Comparisons between industries and changes over time in the average gross value added per GL of water use is complicated by the impact of prices, particularly for Agriculture and Mining, where commodity prices can vary substantially from year to year.
 This is relevant for analyses of incomes (current prices) generated per GL of water consumed in a given year.
-For this reason, the percentage change movements in industry gross value added per GL of water consumed between 2009–10 and 2010–11 have been calculated using chain volume measures of industry gross value added.
+For this reason, the percentage change movements in industry gross value added per GL of water consumed from 2012–13 to 2013-14 have been calculated using chain volume measures of industry gross value added.
 It should also be noted that the data represent industry averages.
-Changes over time in the mix of commodities produced by a broad level industry such as Agriculture, Mining or Manufacturing could result in significant changes in the water intensity.
+Changes over time in the mix of commodities produced by a broad level industry such as ‘Agriculture’, ‘Mining’ or ‘Manufacturing’ could result in significant changes in the water intensity.

 Water use estimates for households, industries and governments were based on several ABS surveys and National Accounts data.
-Expenditure estimates and annual movements for final consumption by households and intermediate industries are in line with modelled results using the physical water volume and CPI data, and supply/revenue estimates.
-Expenditure for the agriculture industry was not collected on the 2010–11 Agricultural Census form and were modelled from physical water volumes and water supply revenue estimates.
+Expenditure estimates and annual movements for final consumption by households and intermediate industries are in line with modelled results using the physical water volume and Consumer Price Index (CPI) data, and supply/revenue estimates.

 GROSS VALUE OF IRRIGATED AGRICULTURAL PRODUCTION